Merthyr, Tredegar and Abergavenny Railway: Closure

 The line had been expensive to build and was difficult to work efficiently.
 The 25 mi journey between Abergavenny and Merthyr, including 15 intermediate stops, took 1 hour and 40 minutes, which left it vulnerable to competition from other modes of traffic.

 In 1957, faced with the costs of working the line and the future costs associated with its continued maintenance and repairs to the ageing track and infrastructure after a century of use, British Railways, which had received the LMS's assets upon nationalisation, announced that it would be withdrawing passenger services.
 It claimed that the proposal would bring in a cost saving of £60,000 per annum.
 This was even though track renewal had recently taken place west of Abergavenny and that the Clydach and Abergavenny sections had won "Best Track Length" awards in the 1950s, while Govilon received an award for its outstanding station gardens.

 The last public timetabled service ran on Saturday 4 January 1958, the last train running was the 08.30 p.m.
 Abergavenny Junction to Merthyr station, hauled by GWR 5700 No. 4630 pannier tank locomotive, with the down train being the 08.30 p.m.
 Merthyr to Abergavenny, drawn by GWR 6400 No. 6423.
 Wagons at Govilon sidings were shunted away by LMS Stanier 3P 40145.

-The last passenger-carrying train was a special organised by the Stephenson Locomotive Society on Sunday 5 January 1958 made up of 5 eight-wheelers (a GWR corridor and 4 LMS vestibules) hauled by L&NWR 0-8-0 'Super D' No. 49121.
+The last passenger-carrying train was a special organised by the Stephenson Locomotive Society on Sunday 5 January 1958 made up of 5 eight-wheelers (a GWR corridor and four LMS vestibules) hauled by LNWR 0-8-0 'Super D' No. 49121.
 Crowds gathered at viewpoints at the trackside along the entire route, with large numbers at Brynmawr station.
 The train completed the journey to Merthyr and was turned for the return leg complete with whistle-up's at every station on the last run, householders along the route turning their kitchen and bedroom lights on and off to signal the trains passing and the passing of an era for this particular stretch of line.

 After withdrawal of the through passenger service, certain sections remained open for a short time afterwards.
 Services to Rhymney had already been withdrawn on 21 September 1953, Nantybwch to Beaufort closed to goods on 2 November 1959 as did the line to Ebbw Vale, then on 13 June 1960 passenger and goods services on the Sirhowy Railway ceased.
 The section between Ponsticill and Rhydycar junctions closed on 13 November 1961 to passengers and on 4 May 1964 to goods.
 Finally, Abergavenny to Abergavenny (Brecon Road) closed to goods on 5 April 1971.